 - Once the Budget is established and approved by Chair and the Dean for a faculty hire, a search committee will be appointed by the Chair.
 In addition to Chair appointed search committee members, trained search committee WSUSOM faculty/staff, including a person from HR, Diversity, and faculty member with search committee training will also be appointed to each WSUSOM search committee through the Office of Faculty Affairs.

-- A representative of the Office of Faculty Affairs and the Office of Diversity and Inclusion will attend Search Committee meetings for senior and/or tenure track faculty recruitments.
+- A representative of the Office of Faculty Affairs and the Office of Diversity, Equity and Inclusion will attend Search Committee meetings for senior and/or tenure track faculty recruitments.

 - All trained Search Committee members, including faculty and staff will have dedicated 5% time devoted to SOM Search Committee work.
 The Department Hiring Procedures for Faculty Hiring (which is posted on Office of Faculty Affairs website) set forth the process for hiring new faculty.
 To ensure that all searches for payroll faculty are conducted so as to meet the University's Diversity goals, the following additional steps will be required as part of constituting a Search Committee.

 Prior to serving on a search committee, all members are required to complete a prescribed module on "unconscious bias and what to do about it in the hiring process."
 This will entail viewing a video (contents may vary over time) and may include additional exercises as determined by the Office of Faculty Affairs & the Office of Diversity and Inclusion in consultation with University Human Resources personnel.

 In addition to search committee members designated by the department chair, all selection committees must include at least (a) one member from University Human Resources, (b) one member from the Office of Diversity, Equity and Inclusion and (c) one faculty member with Search Committee experience.
 These individuals will be appointed through the Office of Faculty Affairs.